Mary Whitehouse

 Constance Mary Whitehouse CBE (née Hutcheson; 13 June 1910 – 23 November 2001) was a British teacher and conservative activist.
 She campaigned against social liberalism and the mainstream British media, both of which she accused of encouraging a more permissive society.
 She was the founder and first president of the National Viewers' and Listeners' Association, through which she led a longstanding campaign against the BBC.
 A hard-line social conservative, she was termed a reactionary by her socially liberal opponents.
 Her motivation derived from her Christian beliefs, her aversion to the rapid social and political changes in British society of the 1960s, and her work as a teacher of sex education.

 Whitehouse became an art teacher, at the same time becoming involved in evangelical Christian groups such as the Student Christian Movement (which became increasingly more liberal leading up to, and after, a 1928 split with the Universities and Colleges Christian Fellowship) and Moral Re-Armament.
 She became a public figure via the Clean-Up TV pressure group, established in 1964, in which she was the most prominent figure.
 The following year she founded the National Viewers' and Listeners' Association, using it as a platform to criticise the BBC for what she perceived as a lack of accountability and excessive use of bad language and portrayals of sex and violence in its programmes.
-As a result, she was often treated as a figure of fun.
 During the 1970s she broadened her activities and was a leading figure in the Nationwide Festival of Light, a Christian campaign that gained mass support for a period.
 She initiated a successful private prosecution against Gay News on the grounds of blasphemous libel, the first such case for more than 50 years.
-Another private prosecution was against the director of the play The Romans in Britain, which had been performed at the National Theatre.
+Another private prosecution, for gross indecency, was against the director of the play The Romans in Britain, which had been performed at the National Theatre.